taskett/taskett/_posts/2019-11-28-year_review.md

 ---

-[Anne Laure](https://nesslabs.com/time-anxiety) and [Pieter Levels](https://levels.io/enjoy-your-tea-and-a-cookie/) recently wrote about their experiences and interpretations of a concept called time anxiety.
+[Anne Laure](https://nesslabs.com/time-anxiety) and  recently wrote about their experiences and interpretations of a concept called time anxiety.

 **My definition of time anxiety is: the time in your life when you realize that you are mortal and life is short, and you respond by filling your time with as much meaning as possible.**